kzhong130/ibex-code/bidding/end-to-end/README.md

 #### Edit config files
-+ Edit the variable `ips` in `stop-bidders.sh` and `start-bidders.sh`, change it to the the ips of the bidders machine.
++ Edit the variable `ips` in `stop-bidders.sh` and `run-bidders.sh`, change it to the the ips of the bidders machine.
 We assume using `c5.24xlarge instances`, so each server simulate 6 bidders.
 + Edit the variable `ips`, `ip1`, and `ip2` in `stop-auction-servers.sh` and